San Francisco graft trials: Court convenes

+Judge Frank H. Dunne, who presided over the Schmitz trial.

 For three days the defense attorneys challenged members of the grand jury, but Judge Dunne finally swept aside all of their technical objections.
 The defense then tried to convince the judge that Spreckels had personal motives in paying the costs of Heney's prosecution, and then they attacked Langdon's motives for hiring Heney.
 This lasted until January 22, when Dunne once again set aside all of the defense's motions.
 The defense then tried to get the case moved from Dunne's court, without success.
 Congressman Julius Kahn, a supporter of Schmitz, then requested that Schmitz come to Washington, D.C. immediately to discuss the issue of whether Japanese should be allowed to attend San Francisco Schools.
 Schmitz didn't return until March 6, delaying the trial further.

 While Schmitz was away, Ruef was finally forced to enter a plea of not guilty, and his trial was set for March 5.
 But the day before the trial was to begin, Ruef's attorney's succeeded in raising an issue in Judge Hebbard's court that required intervention of the federal courts.
 That appearance was set for May 2 in Washington before the Supreme Court.
 Then Ruef disappeared and failed to show up in Dunne's court the next Monday.
 Dunne ruled that the trial in his court would proceed, regardless of what was transpiring in Judge Hebbard's court, which he felt was a fraud.
 He ordered Ruef's bonds forfeited and Ruef's arrest.
 Ruef's attorneys then tried to appeal to the State Appellate Court, who denied the writ, unsigned by the absent defendant.
 County Sheriff O'Neil was unable to find Ruef, and Judge Denne replaced him with the County Coroner, W.J.
 Walsh, as elisor, and charged him to bring Ruef into court.
 The coroner also failed to find Ruef, and Dunne then appointed Sheriff William J. Biggy as elisor and instructed him to arrest the fugitive.
 Biggy located Ruef within two hours at a roadhouse on the outskirts of San Francisco and arrested him.
 But Biggy didn't know where to place Ruef, for both the police and sheriff's office had were under suspicion of graft, so he placed Ruef under arrest in a room in the temporary "little" Saint Francis Hotel built in the ruins of Union Square and later in a house at 2849 Fillmore Street, This arrangement lasted more than a year.